Updated November 29, 2025, Feb2/26

 of momentum caused by the end of what I was just doing:

-(namely) observing a problem I can’t solve now: the coming of my death,
+(which was) observing a problem I can’t solve now: the coming of my death,

 At the end of my thought that forms my true response: